Augustin Deleanu: Club career

 Deleanu, nicknamed "Coco", was born on 23 August 1944 in Măgurele, Romania and began playing junior-level football in 1960 at Steaua București.
 Three years later he joined Politehnica Iași where on 24 November 1963 he made his Divizia A debut under coach Constantin Teașcă in a 1–0 victory against Petrolul Ploiești.
 He spent six seasons at Politehnica, a period in which the club was relegated to Divizia B, but he stayed with the team, helping it gain promotion back to the first league after one season.

 In 1968, he joined Dinamo București where his first performances were reaching two Cupa României finals in 1970 and 1971, playing all the minutes in both which were lost to rivals Steaua București.
 He won three league titles with The Red Dogs in 1971, 1973 and 1975.
 In the first he contributed with three goals scored in the 27 matches he was used by coaches Nicolae Dumitru and Traian Ionescu.
 For the second title he played 23 games under the guidance of Ion Nunweiller and in the third he made 33 appearances while working once again with Dumitru.
 He spent seven seasons at Dinamo in which he also appeared in 16 matches in European competitions (including four in the Inter-Cities Fairs Cup).

-In 1976, Deleanu went to play for Jiul Petroșani where he made his last Divizia A appearance on 30 June 1977 in a 2–0 loss to Universitatea Craiova, totaling 325 matches played with 18 goals in the competition.
+In 1976, Deleanu went to play for Jiul Petroșani where he made his last Divizia A appearance on 30 June 1977 in a 2–0 loss to Universitatea Craiova, totaling 325 matches with 18 goals in the competition.